mercy-tatum/wtf/README.md

 # wtf
-this may or may not be right
+this may or may not be right.
+Update: It is right.